siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 ## Operational test

-The laboratory test is direct because ordinary interference already gives the density profile.
+The laboratory test is direct because ordinary interference already gives the energy density profile.
 A flux detector placed at a screen measures the flux of the superposed fields arriving at that point.

 For two equal coherent beams crossing symmetrically about the $z$